mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The following gathers together the important dates and events in Darrian history.

 Date Event
--312,000 The Ancient Onorik transports Terran humans to Daryen for purposes unknown.
+-312,000 The Ancient Onorik transports [[Terra|Terran]] humans to Daryen for purposes unknown.
 -302,000 Ancient bases on Daryen destroyed during the Final War.
 -200,000 Daryen flame pits begin to burn out.
 -100,000 Extensive migrations on Daryen.
 Basins settled.